hchbaw/auto-fu.zsh/README.md

 XXX: ignoreeof semantics changes for overriding ^D.
 You cannot change the ignoreeof option interactively.
 I'm verry sorry.
+To customize the ^D behavior further, it will be done for example above auto-fu-zcomple manual's EXAMPLE section's code.
+Please take a look.

 TODO: play nice with zsh-syntax-highlighting.
 TODO: http://d.hatena.ne.jp/tarao/20100531/1275322620